YousefSaber/Visualization-Project/.ipynb_checkpoints/README-checkpoint.md

 * When are most trips taken in terms of time of day, day of the week, or month of the year?
 * How long does the average trip take?
 * Does the above depend on if a user is a subscriber or customer?
+* The amount of our Customer vs Subscriber bikers users.
 ***